UNA-USA Dallas Committees

 As a UNA Dallas Digital Ambassador, you support the life-saving work of the UN by periodically sharing events and information about UNA with your friends on the web.

-CEDAW (Convention to Eliminate All Forms of Discrimination Against Women) is an international treaty adopted by the UN in 1979 that has yet to be ratified by the U.S Senate.
+Cities for CEDAW (Convention to Eliminate All Forms of Discrimination Against Women) is an international treaty adopted by the UN in 1979 that has yet to be ratified by the U.S Senate.
 CEDAW members assist in grassroots efforts that provide tools and leadership to empower local women’s organizations and municipalities and effectively initiate CEDAW in North Texas.

 Education (Model UN & Global Classroom & More)